Image default

 IndoorNewsOlympic Games

-Since their first forays onto the Olympic stage, the South American handball teams have shown remarkable progress.
-In both the men’s and women’s categories, Argentina and Brazil have been the main representatives of the region, leaving their mark in each edition of the world’s most important sporting event.
+In both the men’s and women’s categories, Argentina and Brazil have been the main representatives of the region, leaving their mark in each edition.

 Women’s: Brazil’s rise

-Brazil’s women’s national team made its debut in Sydney 2000, beginning a journey of constant improvement and learning.
 Their participation in Athens 2004 and Beijing 2008 was marked by a gradual evolution, although they did not advance beyond the group stage.

-The real breakthrough came at London 2012, where Brazil reached the quarterfinals, proving that they were a team on the rise.
-In Rio 2016, as hosts, they repeated the feat of reaching the quarterfinals.
-In Tokyo 2020, although they did not advance beyond the group stage, their participation continued to consolidate South America’s presence in Olympic women’s handball.
+In Rio 2016 as hosts, they repeated the feat of reaching the quarterfinals.
+In Tokyo 2020, although they did not advance beyond the group stage , their participation continued to consolidate South America’s presence.

 Bruna de Paula, setter for the Brazilian national team.
-Photo: CoSCABal/Germán Paez.
+Photo: CoSCABal / Germán Paez.

-consecutive participation in the Olympic Games and in Paris 2024 these will be their opponents in the group stage:
+The Pan American champions are going for their seventh consecutive participation in the Olympic Games and in Paris 2024 these will be their opponents in the group stage:

-(Paris time)
+(Paris timetable)

 25-7 Spain vs Brazil 12.00H